r3sist/ecc-calculations/README.md

 + ***Ecc*** (actually *Ecc()* class) is the PHP framework that runs, renders, updates etc. calculations (in fact the calculation classes' *calc()* method).
 + *Ecc* (and whole website) uses [Fatfree Framework](https://fatfreeframework.com) as engine, it's autoloaded and Fatfree singleton object is available everywhere globally as **`$f3`**. *Hive* is *f3*'s global storage.
 + ***Blc()*** class is part of the *Ecc* framework and it's supposed to render GUI elements like inputs, definitions and other blocks.
-Calculation methods are built up from these blocks.
+Calculation methods are built up from these blocks, but may contain vanilla PHP code too.
 + ***Ec()*** class contains Eurocode specific methods, datas or predefined GUI elements.
 Using this class is optional. ***EcNSEN()*** is similar to *Ec()* but contains Eurocode Norwegian National Annex specific methods.
 The two classes can be used parallelly.
 + [AsciiMath](http://asciimath.org/) **math expressions** are compiled by [MathJax](https://www.mathjax.org), write them between with code marks anywhere (needs to be escaped in Markdown regions). e.g. \\`x=1\\`.
 + HTML tags are cleaned generally.